Harper, Schwarber 2 HRs, Thomson wins debut, Phils top Halos

 When Trout hit with a runner a first, another feisty Phillies fan yelled, “We love you Mike but hit into a double play!”

-Schwarber, who entered batting .192, connected on a solo shot in the sixth for his 16th career-multi homer game.
+Schwarber, who lifted his average from .192 to .200, connected on a solo shot in the sixth for his 16th career-multi homer game.

+“It’s two homers, right?
+It’s not like it’s going to be guaranteed tomorrow,” Schwarber said.

 TRAINER’S ROOM